dasch-swiss/dsp-tools/docs/dsp-tools-usage.md

 The following options are available:

 - `-s` | `--server` (optional, default: `0.0.0.0:3333`): URL of the DSP server
-- `-u` | `--user` (optional, default: `root@example.com`): username used for authentication with the DSP API
+- `-u` | `--user` (optional, default: `root@example.com`): username used for authentication with the DSP-API
-- `-p` | `--password` (optional, default: `test`): password used for authentication with the DSP API
+- `-p` | `--password` (optional, default: `test`): password used for authentication with the DSP-API
-- `-i` | `--imgdir` (optional, default: `.`): path to the directory where the bitstream objects are stored
+- `-i` | `--imgdir` (optional, default: `.`): folder where the paths in the `<bitstream>` tags are evaluated from
 - `-S` | `--sipi` (optional, default: `http://0.0.0.0:1024`): URL of the SIPI IIIF server
 - `-I` | `--incremental` (optional) : If set, IRIs instead of internal IDs are expected as reference to already existing resources on DSP
 - `-V` | `--validate` (optional): If set, the XML file will only be validated, but not uploaded.
 - `-v` | `--verbose` (optional): If set, more information about the process is printed to the console.
 - `-m` | `--metrics` (optional): If set, write metrics into a "metrics" folder in the current working directory

-The command is used to upload data defined in an XML file onto a DSP server.
-The defaults are intended for local
+The defaults are intended for local testing:
-testing:

 ```bash
 dsp-tools xmlupload xml_data_file.xml
 ```

-will upload the XML file on `localhost` for local viewing.
-It assumes that DSP-API has been started up with the default settings, and that potential `<bitstream>` tags contain file paths that are relative to the working directory from where `dsp-tools` is called from.

-When uploading data to a remote DSP server, there are three relevant URLs you should know about:

- - Subdomain `admin` stands for the DSP-APP frontend that you look at in your browser
- - Subdomain `api` stands for the DSP-API (where DSP-TOOLS sends its data to)
- - Subdomain `iiif` stands for the SIPI-server interface (where DSP-TOOLS sends the multimedia files to)
+will upload the data defined in `xml_data_file.xml` on `localhost` for local viewing.

-This means that for uploading data to a DSP server on the domain `dasch.swiss`, you have to type the following:
+In order to upload the same data to the DSP server `https://admin.dasch.swiss`, it is necessary to specify the following options:

 ```bash
 dsp-tools xmlupload -s https://api.dasch.swiss -u root@example.com -p test -S https://iiif.dasch.swiss xml_data_file.xml
 ```

 The expected XML format is [documented here](./dsp-tools-xmlupload.md).

-An internal ID is used in the `<resptr>` tag of an XML file to reference resources inside the same XML file.
-Once data is uploaded to DSP, it cannot be referenced by this internal ID anymore.
-Instead, the resource's IRI has to be used.
-After a successful `xmlupload`, the mapping of internal IDs to their respective IRIs is written to a file called `id2iri_mapping_[timstamp].json`.
-See [`dsp-tools id2iri`](./dsp-tools-usage.md#replace-internal-ids-with-iris-in-xml-file) for more information about how to use this file to replace internal IDs in an existing XML file to reference existing resources.

 ## Create a JSON project file from Excel files

+This command creates a JSON project file from a nested folder structure with Excel files.

 ```
 dsp-tools excel2json data_model_files project.json
 ```

-The expected file and folder structures are described [here](./dsp-tools-excel2json.md).
+The expected Excel file format and the folder structure are documented [here](./dsp-tools-excel2json.md).

 ### Create the "lists" section of a JSON project file from Excel files

+This command creates the "lists" section of a JSON project file from an Excel file.

 ```bash
 dsp-tools excel2lists [options] folder output.json